hasibzunair/generative-models-tutorial/README.md

 # Building and Applying Generative Models using PyTorch

 Tutorial materials for **Ericsson AI & ML Upskill Program 2023-2024**.
-It contains code for finetuning a GPT-like large language model (LLM) in pure PyTorch.
+It contains code for finetuning a GPT-like large language model (LLM) in PyTorch.

 Materials for the previous program can be found [Ericsson AI & ML Upskill Program 2021](https://github.com/hasibzunair/intro-ml-tutorial).